Elna Fonnesbech-Sandberg: Career

 As a child, Elna Riegels had shown interest in collecting paintings, especially Japanese reproductions but lost interest when she realized she could not afford to buy the originals.
 After studying history of art, she turned her attention to modern art and began to collect paintings by a range of Danish artists including John Christensen (painter), Harald Giersing, Karl Isakson, Søren Hjorth Nielsen, Niels Lergaard, Vilhelm Lundstrøm, Olaf Rude, William Scharff, Jens Søndergaard and Edvard Weie.

-After her husband's tea business began to suffer from the effects of World War II, in 1940 Fonnesbech-Sandberg was forced into selling her collection in order to support the family's well-being.
+After her husband's tea business began to suffer from the effects of World War 2, in 1940, Fonnesbech-Sandberg was forced into selling her collection in order to support the family's well-being.
 Soon afterwards she developed a close relationship with Asger Jorn and began making a new and even more impressive collection, not only of Jorn's paintings but of those of his friends who included Else Alfelt, Ejler Bille, Egill Jacobsen and Carl-Henning Pedersen.
 They became known as the Danish members of the CoBrA movement.

 As a painter in her own right, Fonnesbech-Sandberg was inspired by her CoBrA friends.
 She later developed an ornamental style using colour to achieve an enamel effect.

 Elna Fonnesbech-Sandberg died on 6 March 1994 in Gentofte.

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.